 LIVE, WORK, PLAY...
 YOUR LOCAL VET IS NOT FAR AWAY

 Serving Downtown and Mid City Los Angeles over 50 Years

 Click here to view our Virtual Office Tour!

-Los Angeles veterinarians, Dr. Jeffrey Marks, Dr. Angie Wong, Dr. Amy Bednarek, Dr. Lisa Barron and Dr. Jennifer Fowler at the Washington Dog and Cat Hospital are some of the best veterinarians in the Los Angeles area and are committed to your pet's health and well being.
+Los Angeles veterinarians, Dr. Jeffrey Marks, Dr. Angie Wong, Dr. Lisa Barron, Dr. William Husky and Dr. Joe Khodari at the Washington Dog and Cat Hospital are some of the best veterinarians in the Los Angeles area and are committed to your pet's health and well being.
 Washington Dog and Cat Hospital excels in pet care and the science of veterinary medicine.

 The Washington Dog and Cat Hospital with Dr. Jeffrey Marks and the staff have provided Los Angeles patients compassionate quality veterinary care and pet services since 1962, making us the animal hospital of choice for pet owners in and around the Downtown and Mid City Los Angeles community.
 We know you'll find our staff welcoming and knowledgeable.
 Washington Dog and Cat Hospital is a neighborhood hospital, a place you can go for consistency of care.

 Washington Dog and Cat Hospital is a full service animal hospital offering the Los Angeles community emergency vet care as well as medical, surgical, and dental services.
 We are proud to offer state-of-the-art services, including in-house lab equipment and ultrasound.
 We also have an in-house pharmacy with access to specialists, making our veterinary facility a one stop shop for your pet's health and medical needs.

 Our Downtown and Mid City Los Angeles veterinary office is very easy to get to, and you can find directions on our Contact Us page.
 You can also view our blog which is created especially for our clients.